MicrosoftDocs/dynamics-365-ai/ai-docs/sales/fre-setup-sales-insight-app.md

 6. Under **Conversation tracking**, add the keywords and competitors that your organization wishes to track during calls, and add the languages used by sellers during calls with customers.

-    This is a required<!--note from editor: Suggested.--> global setting that will be applied to all sales calls in the organization.
+    This is a required global setting that will be applied to all sales calls in the organization.
 To enable conversation intelligence, you must set at least one global keyword and at least one global competitor.
 You can update these keywords and competitors later if necessary.
 More information: [Configure keywords and competitors in conversation content](configure-keywords-competitors.md)

     > [!div class="mx-imgBorder"]
     > ![Configure conversation tracking.](media/ci-admin-conversation-trackers.png "Configure conversation tracking")